 We can always use environmental management to stop a dog from nipping.
 This might mean putting your dog on a leash before guests come over so you can pull him away before he nips.
-You might want to put him behind a dog gate or in a crate.
-In extreme cases, a muzzle can help keep fingers safe while you work on training.

 If you go this route, be prepared to reward your dog with lots of treats for calm behavior behind the barrier.
 If you ignore him for too long when he’s behind a barrier, you can make him more excited because he’s so ready to join the action!

 Beyond that, how can we actually teach the dog not to nip at all?

 Differential Reinforcement (aka Show Him Something Better to Do)